cissagatto/WinTieLoss/README.md

 - **`data`**: The result from `win.tie.loss.compute`.
 - **`names.methods`**: A vector of method names to label your plot.
 - **`name.file`**: The path and file name to save the plot as a PDF.
+- **`max.value`**: Pay attention to MAX.VALUE.
+The legend may be on top of the graph if max.value is exact.
+- Therefore, pass a slightly higher value, so the legend will be a little further in front of the graph.
 - **`width`, `height`**: Dimensions of the PDF.
 - **`bottom`, `left`, `top`, `right`**: Margins for the plot.
 - **`size.font`**: Font size for the plot labels.